polydawn/timeless/book/quickstart.md

 The first piece of the Timeless Stack we'll use is [Repeatr](./tools-repeatr.md).
 Repeatr computes things -- and you guessed it, hopefully repeatedly.
-To do this, Repeatr uses [containers](./glossary.md#containers) to isolate environments, we will need to explicitly identify all of our raw materials so Repeatr can set up that isolated environment.
+To do this, Repeatr uses [containers](./glossary.md#containers) to isolate environments, and it will be our job to give a list identifing all of our raw materials to Repeatr so it can set up that isolated environment.

 ### hello-world formula